I have been teaching banjo for over 20 years.

 Development of Teaching Technique

-During these banjo classes I began to develop a very defined set of rules for banjo playing.
+During many years of teaching banjo classes I began to develop a very defined set of rules for banjo playing.
 These came about through questions from students, self examination, study of other banjo players and through trouble shooting and problem solving during one-to-one tuition.

 I began to notice that students that implemented these rules began to improve rapidly or their banjo problems eased.
 Some students made enormous leaps, some that used this technique from the very start developed very few bad habits and any that did appear were easier to resolve.